bihealth/sodar-core-legacy/docs/source/app_projectroles_usage.rst

 Member Management
 =================

-Project member roles can be viewed and modified through the **Project Members** link on the sidebar.
-Modification requires a sufficient role in the project (owner or delegate) or superuser status.
+Project member roles can be viewed and modified through the **Members** link on the sidebar.
+Modification requires a sufficient role in the project or category (owner or delegate) or superuser status.

 .. figure:: _static/app_projectroles/sodar_role_list.png
     :align: center